 Hot tubs provide an invaluable benefit to our lives.
 They can ease physical pain, relieve tension and provide an escape from stress.
-Before buying a hot tub, one of the first questions many people ask is “How often should you change hot tub water?” and it seems many people seem to think that you need to empty and refill every time, just like a bath.
+Before buying a hot tub, one of the first questions many people ask is “How often should you change hot tub water?” and it seems many people seem to think that you need to empty and refill every time, just like a bath, which is completely wrong.

 As a general rule, most manufacturers recommend that the water in a hot tub is changed every 3 months.
 This does depend on how well you maintain the chemical balance, how often it gets used and the number of bathers that use it.
 The more it is used then the more often the hot tub water should be changed.

 Hopefully the following will help you to decide how often to change hot tub water.

 Ideally you shouldn’t wait until the water in your hot tub actually looks dirty or smells bad as that may mean you have been using it when the water was past its best.